Willgunter/Discord-Clone/README.md

 - 10/14/2023

     - Added labels for the inputs and removed placeholders.
 Settled on default date type for date input.
 Next step is to construct a User object with the given information and send it to the server.
 I am learning that html and css are boring af to me for some reason, not sure why.

+- 10/16/2023

+    - Looking through past tutorials to see how to authenticate using passport.js.
+No actual coding today unfortunately :C .

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)